[WATCH] COVID-19 briefing: First case of Indian variant found in Malta

 Questions segment

-Asked about the Delta variant (Indian), Gauci said according to the WHO; it is being considered the most of concern.
+Asked about the Delta variant (Indian), Gauci said according to the WHO; it is being considered a variant of concern.

 Gauci also reminded travellers that the strategy at the Malta International Airport has changed.
 Passengers must provide a PCR test or have a valid vaccination certificate.